Join GSEB in Welcoming Three New Teachers!

 Your volunteer hours help GSEB keep your tuition and operating costs lower for our 200 students this semester.
 Your efforts are appreciated and through volunteering, you meet new friends and have lots of fun together throughout the year!
 If you have not already done so, our Board Member and Volunteer Coordinator, Kit Thompson, has made it easy for you to sign up for volunteer positions by clicking on the icon below and selecting volunteer activities of your choice.

 Library Volunteer Needed

 If you are still wondering how you can contribute your volunteer hours, GSEB is looking for a librarian to manage our library for the school year.
 Reading is a great way to encourage German vocabulary and sentence structure!
-Sign up for this important volunteer duty by contacting Danielle Anderle: email@example.com.
-You don’t need to be a librarian, and you will be contributing to building German literacy skills amongst our students!
+You don’t need to be a librarian, and you will be contributing to building German literacy skills among our students!